wp-plugins/pt-wp-discourse-sso/README.txt

 == Screenshots ==

-1. Plugin settings screen in WordPress.
-2. Discourse settings screen.
-3. Now when you click on login...
-4. Your users are authenticated against your WordPress installation!
+1. The plugin settings screen.
+Here you enter your secret key as well as the url to your discourse site.
+2. Custom SSO page can be assigned with any theme.
-5. Enjoy single sign on between WP + Discourse.
+3. Enjoy single sign on between WP + Discourse.
 Cool!

 == Credits ==